ElectronicRave/RP-Launcher/README.md

 - Access all games
 - Access to favorited games
 - Access your latest played games
-- Access to search Games ( on collection page only ) !
 - Change theme color

 ### Theme Mode